 "Dollars?" he offered weakly, without thinking.
 He silently cursed himself for the slip even as the word left his mouth.
 Yet another link to things he'd rather keep under wraps.
 Damn it all.
 Need to be more careful.

 Now Arcade was giving him that suspicious stare again.
-Cain herself looked cheerfully unaffected, but knowing her, she'd probably had caught it too.
+Cain herself looked cheerfully unaffected, but from what little he knew of her, she'd probably caught it too.
 "Well, they used to use those strips of paper before the Great War, but the total annihilation by fire of society does tend to screw with those things."
 She fished a handful of the ridged discs out of a pouch on her belt and held them up for him to see.
 "So now we use these.
 Well, the NCR is trying to bring back paper money, but it's only accepted in their territory.
 Personally, I always ask for payment in caps."